steveman1123/stonkBot/README.md

 *The root folder name does not matter.
 The stockStuff folder should be moved from the repo to the location shown above

-Currently, the stockData folder will grow unbounded (but reaasonably slowly) over time, so it may be smart to clean it out ~1/week or month until that part of the code gets fixed

 ## File Description
 stonkBot.py - The main file to run - this was more useful when testing a number of functions all located in alpacaalgos.py, however it now serevrs as a clean/simple file to run everything